kken339039/hr-system-go/Readme.md

 ## Overview

-HR System is a simple human resources management API Hub that provides functions such as registration login/logout, administrator information, clock in/out,and processing leave requests.
+HR System is a simple human resources management API Hub that provides functions such as User registration, login/logout, Employee information, clock in/out , Department management and processing leave requests.

 ## Features